-In the strange world of designer toys, imaginative designers use toys as a medium to express their observations and thoughts about the world.
-In the process of turning abstract design concepts into real products, the materials and production processes used become a bridge between collector and designer, influencing the collector's experience of the toys.
+In the unique world of designer toys, creative designers use toys as a medium to express their observations and thoughts about the world.
+In transforming abstract design concepts into tangible products, the materials and production processes used serve as a bridge between the collector and the designer, shaping the collector’s experience with the toys.

 Vinyl Process

-Vinyl is a very old fashioned manufacturing process.
-The first vinyl machine was built in Germany in 1924 and the first vinyl toy was a chocolate bunny that was successfully produced.
-Many toy-loving children have grown up with vinyl toys.
-For example, the little yellow duck that you put in the bathtub when you take a bath.
-These kinds of squishy, soft, and smooth hollow toys are vinyl toys.
-Vinyl toys have a special feel and are often thought to be a very special material.
-But it is made from a soft plastic - PVC.
+Vinyl is a manufacturing process with a long history.
+The first vinyl machine was built in Germany in 1924 and the first vinyl toy produced was a chocolate bunny.
+Many children who grew up loving toys have fond memories of vinyl toys.
+For example, the little yellow duck you place in the bathtub during bath time.
+These soft, squishy, and smooth hollow toys are made from vinyl.
+Vinyl toys have a unique feel and are often considered a special material, but in reality, they are made from a type of soft plastic called PVC.

 Vinyl is not a material.

 Vinyl is a manufacturing process.
-The word "vinyl" comes from the manufacturing process in which "colloid" (a colloidal PVC material) is evenly applied to the inside of the mold by centrifugal rotation.
-The PVC is used as the raw material for the vinyl process and there are two types of vinyl, hard and soft.
-Sofubi is the Japanese translation of "soft vinyl"; soft vinyl is also known as soft gelatin and Japanese soft gelatin.
+The term "vinyl" comes from the process in which "colloid" (a colloidal PVC material) is evenly applied to the inside of a mold through centrifugal rotation.
+PVC serves as the raw material for the vinyl process, which has two types: hard and soft.
+"Sofubi" is the Japanese term for "soft vinyl" which is also known as soft gelatin or Japanese soft gelatin.

 Handmade vinyl toys

-The price of Sofubi has risen over the years because of the "handmade" gimmick.
-The Sofubi process is very similar to the normal vinyl process.
-We start with the vinyl, put the colloidal PVC into the mold, and then close the mold.
-The mold is placed in a high temperature Rotocast oven and then rotated at low speed around the two vertical axes.
-In this way, the molten plastic material is evenly "lined" on the inner wall of the mold under the effect of gravity.
-The finished product is removed from the mold after cooling.
-As for Sofubi, the heat-curing process is the difference between the Sofubi process and the normal vinyl process.
-The quality of the vinyl toy also depends largely on the control of time and heat in these steps.
+The price of Sofubi has risen over the years, partly due to the "handmade" appeal.
+The Sofubi process is quite similar to the standard vinyl process.
+We begin with vinyl, placing the colloidal PVC into the mold, and then closing the mold.
+The mold is placed in a high-temperature Rotocast oven and rotated at low speed along two vertical axes.
+This rotation, combined with gravity, evenly coats the inner wall of the mold with the molten plastic material.
+Once cooled, the finished product is removed from the mold.
+The main difference between the Sofubi process and the standard vinyl process is the heat-curing step.
+The quality of a vinyl toy also largely depends on the precise control of time and temperature during these stages.

 Advantages and disadvantages of vinyl toys

-There is nothing superior or inferior about the materials and production processes, they are simply chosen to complement certain products and forms of expression.
-The imprecision of vinyl toys is somehow the source of their charm and value.
-And the vinyl process, with its hand-coloring, gives designers even more freedom.
-This has led to the creation of many one-off disposable toys, adding to the scarcity everywhere.
+There is no absolute superiority or inferiority when it comes to materials and production processes; each is simply chosen to complement specific products and forms of expression.
+The inherent imprecision of vinyl toys is, in fact, a key part of their charm and value.
+Additionally, the vinyl process, with its hand-coloring techniques, offers designers even greater creative freedom.
+This has led to the creation of many unique, limited-edition toys, further enhancing their rarity and desirability.